nrfconnect/sdk-nrf/samples/tfm/tfm_secure_peripheral/README.rst

 Testing
 =======

-The sample displays the following output in the console from the non-secure firmware:
+The sample displays the following output in the console from the firmware in NSPE:

 .. code-block:: console

         SPP: send message: Success
         SPP: process signals: Success

-The sample displays the following output in the console from the non-secure firmware:
+The sample displays the following output in the console from the firmware in NSPE:

 .. code-block:: console